 Inspection Requirements.

-Verify the performance of the radiation protection being documented in accordance with 10 CFR 20.1101(a) and implemented in accordance with the license requirements.
+Verify the performance of the radiation protection and radioactive waste programs are being documented in accordance with 10 CFR 20.1101(a) and implemented in accordance with the license requirements.

-Verify the functions and responsibilities are independent from operations as specified by the license application.
-Determine if the in compliance with the license requirements.
+Verify the functions and responsibilities of the radiation protection and radioactive waste programs are independent from operations as specified by the license application.
+Determine if the programs are in compliance with the license requirements.

-Evaluate change occurred in the radiation protection the position-specific requirements in the
+Evaluate any change that occurred in the radiation protection and radioactive waste programs’ organizations.
+If applicable, verify that the new personnel satisfy the position-specific requirements outlined in the license application.

 Inspection Guidance.

-By discussions with radiation protection management and by review of documents, determine whether the radiation protection safety functions are in accordance with the license application, applicable, regarding:
+By discussions with radiation protection management and by a review of documents, determine whether the radiation protection and radioactive waste safety functions are in accordance with the license application, as applicable, regarding:

-Radiation protection safety functions plant activities;
+Radiation protection and radioactive waste safety functions are up to date with plant activities so that no impact results to these programs’ routine functions;

-Radiation protection safety functions in and audits; and
+Radiation protection and radioactive waste safety functions are included in assessments and/or audits; and

-adiation protection safety input to training.
+Radiation protection and radioactive waste safety are included as input to training.

-adiation protection:
+Radiation protection and radioactive waste personnel:

 Review changes to procedures created by other functions;

-Maintain familiarity with operations within the facility requiring radiation protection controls;
+Maintain familiarity with operations within the facility requiring radiation protection and radioactive waste controls;

-Exercise stop-work authority when necessary to protect the radiological safety of employees even when challenged by operational concerns
+Exercise stop-work authority when necessary to protect the radiological safety of employees even when challenged by operational concerns (e.g., production);

 Utilize the corrective action program to identify and correct radiological safety issues;

-Examine reports of procedural violations and other deficiencies for possible improvement of radiation protection safety practices; and
+Examine reports of procedural violations and other deficiencies for possible improvement of radiation protection and radioactive waste safety practices; and

 Report their findings to plant management.

-These activities be influenced by priorities established by operations, but not be controlled by operations.
+These activities are allowed to be influenced by priorities established by operations, but shall not be controlled by operations.

-Through discussions with staff and management and/or review of documentation, determine whether the licensee’s organizational structure is in accordance with the license.
-Verify that the radiation safety function reports to senior management of operations.
+Through discussions with staff and management and/or a review of documentation, determine whether the licensee’s organizational structure is in accordance with the license application.
+Verify that the radiation safety function reports to senior management independently of operations.

-By discussions with selected licensee managers who are new to their positions and where appropriate, review of documentation, determine whether these managers meet the training and experience requirements for their positions as specified in the license.
+By discussions with selected licensee managers who are new to their positions and, where appropriate, review of documentation, determine whether these managers meet the training and experience requirements for their positions as specified in the license application.

-Focus on whether the qualifications of involved plant staff meet the requirements of the license years of relevant experience, educational background, and/or training required for the newly assigned responsibilities.
+Focus on whether the qualifications of involved plant staff meet the requirements of the license application such as years of relevant experience, educational background, and/or training required for the newly assigned responsibilities.

 If no significant changes have occurred in the organization since the previous inspection, then limit time spent on this section.

-Radiation Program Review.
+Radiation Protection Program Review.

 Inspection Requirements.